Building your own MCP server for Claude Code: a working tutorial

 3. Errors should be model-readable

-When your tool fails, don’t just throw.
+When your tool fails, do not just throw.
 Return a structured error in the response:

 if (!fs.existsSync(repoPath)) {